daedwards06/Wrestling_Championship_History/README.md

 ## Roadmap

-- Web scrape Championship History from all promotions (Only WWE so far)
+- Web scrape Championship History from all promotions (still need to get WCW and NWA History, all other promotions included)

 - Clean up full dataset